linuxone-community-cloud/technical-resources/faststart/LAMP_Stack.md

 Overview
 --------

-The [https://www.ibm.com/cloud/learn/lamp-stack-explained](LAMP stack), traditionally made up of Linux, Apache, MySQL, and PHP, powered explosive growth of web 2.0.
+The [LAMP stack](https://www.ibm.com/cloud/learn/lamp-stack-explained), traditionally made up of Linux, Apache, MySQL, and PHP, powered explosive growth of web 2.0.
 Today it's still a powerful stack, with latest innovations being replacing various components, with Linux remaining the only constant.

-In this tutorial, we'll set up a basic LAMP stack using the traditional components, with the new MariaDB in place of MySQL, and deploy the popular blogging software, [https://wordpress.org](WordPress), all on a free virtual machine (VM) on the [https://developer.ibm.com/components/ibm-linuxone/gettingstarted/](IBM LinuxONE Community Cloud).
+In this tutorial, we'll set up a basic LAMP stack using the traditional components, with the new MariaDB in place of MySQL, and deploy the popular blogging software, [WordPress](https://wordpress.org), all on a free virtual machine (VM) on the [IBM LinuxONE Community Cloud](https://developer.ibm.com/components/ibm-linuxone/gettingstarted/).

 Steps
 -----

-1. Deploy a Red Hat Enterprise Linux (RHEL) 8 virtual machine
+1. Deploy a Red Hat Enterprise Linux (RHEL) 8 VM

 2. Install the components of the LAMP stack using the RHEL package manager